hgasoft/postgresql-distinct-on/README.md

 ## Other cool things you can do:

-To be able to access the meta data for a specific record, you can add the following to your record model to establish a custom relationship:
+To be able to access the meta data through a model relationship (i.e. Record -> RecordMeta), you can add the following to your record model to establish a custom relationship:

 ```php
 public function recordMeta()